raZ3l/bnetlib/README.md

     $ php composer.phar install

 > **Note:** If you want to use the Aura or Buzz adapter, you have to add it to the composer.json file.
+You can do this by using the `--install-suggests` flag or running the `require` command.

+    $ php composer.phar install --install-suggests

+    **OR**

     $ php composer.phar require Aura/Http:dev-1.0.0-beta2
     $ php composer.phar require kriswallsmith/buzz:0.6